fobo66/valiutchik-android/README.md

 Android.
 It features 100% Kotlin, Hilt, coroutines, Clean Architecture, Room, AndroidX Benchmark and unit tests.
 Any contributions are welcome.

+Project's kanban board with plans and work in progress can be viewed [here](https://trello.com/b/0nMEURAL/valiutchik)

 It was my first Android app that I've started in 2015, but I've changed repos in the wrong way, and a lot of git history is missing.
 Plus there were a lot of refactorings, so this is not an app it was back in 2015.
 It wasn't public because it was quite ugly and it had leaked signing keys in git.